 HOW DO I KNOW IF I’M BEING DISCRIMINATED AGAINST?

-Your religious beliefs are your own concern.
+Your religious beliefs are your concern.
 The Constitution protects your right to practice as you see fit or to not practice at all.
-And the Civil Rights Act of 1964 prohibits employers from discriminating against anyone on the basis of religion.
+And the Civil Rights Act of 1964 prohibits employers from discriminating against anyone based on religion.

-If you believe you have experienced discrimination for my religious belief in Los Angeles, you need not resign yourself to it.
+If you believe you have experienced discrimination for my religious belief in Los Angeles, you don’t have to remain a victim to it.
 You can seek relief with the help of a workplace lawyer who can provide you with the insight, guidance, and counsel to get justice.

 The Most Common Types of Religious Discrimination